report this ad

 In Switzerland, they are approached by a blind clockmaker who hands them a phone.
 A mechanical voice intones: 'Go to the city that hosted the 1972 Summer Olympics.'

-Upon arrival, a cabaret singer sporting a pink eye patch slips them a note that reads: 'Find your next clue in the Czech Republic's largest city, the one on the Vltava River.'
+Upon arrival, a cabaret singer sporting a pink eye patch slips them a note that reads: 'Find your next clue in Czechia's largest city, the one on the Vltava River.'

 A legless beggar on the Charles Bridge says in a Polish accent: 'Hurry!
 Get to the capital of the country where Lech Walesa started Solidarity!'